-Police say University of South Carolina student fatally shot as he entered wrong house
+Police say University of South Carolina student fatally shot while trying to enter wrong home

 COLUMBIA, S.C.
-(AP) — A University of South Carolina student was shot and killed as he apparently tried to enter the wrong home on his street early on Saturday, police said.
+(AP) — A University of South Carolina student was shot and killed as he apparently tried to enter the wrong home on his off-campus street early on Saturday, police said.

 Nicholas Anthony Donofrio, 20, of Connecticut, was dead by the time police responded to reports of a home burglary and shooting, according to a Columbia Police Department news release.
 Officers found his body on a front porch around 2 a.m., and Donofrio had a gunshot wound to his upper body, the release said.

-Police said “preliminary information” indicates that Donofrio lived on the same street as where he was shot but had entered another home.
+Police said preliminary information indicated that Donofrio, a sophomore, lived on the same street as where he was shot but apparently was attempting to enter another home.
+The shooting occurred in a Columbia neighborhood adjacent to the campus.

 The statement didn’t say who shot the student or whether any charges were immediately filed.
-A department spokesperson didn’t immediately respond to an email seeking more information.
+In an email on Saturday afternoon, a department spokesperson said the investigation “remains active” but didn’t release more information.

 The police department said its investigators are consulting with the Fifth Circuit Solicitor’s Office on the circumstances of the shooting.